paul-caron/EpicCanvas/README.md

 * negative Y is at the bottom of the screen

 # Automatic Normals
-To find and set the normals of triangle vertices, we can use the setNormals function Works only for gl.TRIANGLES mode and assuming the vertices order follow the right hand rule.
+To find and set the normals of triangle vertices, we can use the setNormals function.

+Works only for gl.TRIANGLES mode and assuming the vertices order follow the right hand rule.
 ```js
 setNormals(shape)